w3f/polkadot-validator-setup/README.md

 * **Platform & Application Layer**

-  Configure credentials for infrastructure providers such as AWS, Azure, GCP and/or Packet, then execute the Terraform process to automatically deploy the required machines ([Platform Layer](#platform-layer)) and setup the [Application Layer](#application-layer).
+  Configure credentials for infrastructure providers such as AWS, Azure, GCP, digitalocean, and/or Packet, then execute the Terraform process to automatically deploy the required machines ([Platform Layer](#platform-layer)) and setup the [Application Layer](#application-layer).